spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 Select *Add Manifest* at the top of the page and insert the data:
 - *layer name*: name of the pack to add to the profile stack
-- *Manifests*: add your manifest by giving it a name and click on the blue tick to confirm it.
+- *Manifests*: add your manifest by giving it a name and click on the blue tick to confirm it

 ![manifest](deploy-k8s-cluster/manifest.png)